Chihaan/holbertonschool-printf/README.md

 -- Requirements --

+Allowed editors: vi, vim, emacs
-Ubuntu 20.04 LTS

-gcc with the flags: -Wall -Werror -Wextra -pedantic -std=gnu89
+All files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89

+All files should end with a new line

+A README.md file, at the root of the folder of the project is mandatory

+Your code should use the Betty style

-No global variables
+You are not allowed to use global variables

-At most 5 functions per file
+No more than 5 functions per file

-Betty style compliance

-Header file main.h must contain all prototypes
+main.c files might be different from the one shown in the examples

+The prototypes of all your functions should be included in your header file called main.h

+All header files should be include guarded

 -- Features --

 %s - String ; %% - Percent sign ; %d - Decimal integer ; %i - integer And prints characters, strings and integers.

+-- Authorized functions and macros --

+write (man 2 write)
+malloc (man 3 malloc)
+free (man 3 free)
+va_start (man 3 va_start)
+va_end (man 3 va_end)
+va_copy (man 3 va_copy)
+va_arg (man 3 va_arg)

 -- Files --

-README.md ;  _printf.c - primary function for the parsing ; main.h - Header file functions.c ; - The print functions (%c for char, %s for string, %% for percent) ; print_numbers.c - The print functions (%d, %i for int) ; man_3_printf - Man page of _printf
+README.md - The global description of printf project ; _printf.c - Principal function for the parsing ; main.h - Header file ; functions.c - Display functions (print_char, print_string, print_pourcent, print_integer, print_recursive) ; main.c - Test file ; _putchar.c - Utility function

 -- Compilation --